python/cpython/Doc/using/configure.rst

 -------------------

-Configuring Python using ``--enable-optimizations --with-lto`` (PGO + LTO) is recommended for best performances.
+Configuring Python using ``--enable-optimizations --with-lto`` (PGO + LTO) is recommended for best performance.

 .. cmdoption:: --enable-optimizations

    Enable Profile Guided Optimization (PGO) using :envvar:`PROFILE_TASK` (disabled by default).

-   Disable also semantic interposition if ``--enable-shared`` and GCC is used: add ``-fno-semantic-interposition`` to the compiler and linker flags.
+   Disable also semantic interposition in libpython if ``--enable-shared`` and GCC is used: add ``-fno-semantic-interposition`` to the compiler and linker flags.

    .. versionadded:: 3.6